 - Do chest compressions even if you cannot give rescue breaths.
 Chest compressions alone make it more likely that the infant will live than if you do nothing at all.

 Care for your baby's skin:

 - Do not put powders or lotions on your baby's skin before you attach the monitor.
-This will prevent the sensors from working correctly.
+These will prevent the sensors from working correctly.

 - If the monitor uses sticky pads, remove and replace them as directed.
 Do not change the sticky pads more often than the provider says is okay.
-This could irritate your baby's skin.
+You could irritate your baby's skin.